Next Steps for Directly Admitted Students

 Frequently Asked Questions

 First, you must be enrolled in a participating school district and opt to participate in the program.
-Then, if you are on track to complete the credits required for admission – 4 units of English, 3 units of approved math, 3 units of social science, 3 units of natural science, and 4 additional academic units – you will receive an admission offer through Direct Admit Wisconsin.
+Then, you must be on track to graduate and complete the credits required for admission – 4 units of English, 3 units of approved math, 3 units of social science, 3 units of natural science, and 4 units of electives. – If you meet those requirements, your unweighted cumulative GPA at the end of your junior year will be reviewed and will determine which UW universities will offer you admission through Direct Admit Wisconsin.

 No, Direct Admit Wisconsin is not a mandatory program.
 Depending on the high school, the student will have the option to either opt in to the program or opt out of participation.

-Students need to be a member of the class of 2025 and agree to participate.
+For this year, students need to be a member of the class of 2026 and agree to participate.
 Participation is facilitated by the high school.
 Students will need to meet the direct admission criteria to receive admission offers through Direct Admit Wisconsin.

-NOTE: The deadline for the Class of 2025 to sign up to participate in Direct Admit Wisconsin has passed, however it is not too late to apply for admission.
-Students interested in admission at any UW university are encouraged to submit a traditional application at www.apply.wisconsin.edu.
+NOTE: The deadline for the Class of 2026 to sign up to participate in Direct Admit Wisconsin is May 1, 2025.

 No. There is no fee or cost to participate or submit the Direct Admit form for students.

 The deadline for the class of 2025 to participate was June 2024.
-The class of 2026 who attend participating high schools will engage in the participation process during their junior year.
+The class of 2026 deadline to participate is May 1, 2025.
+Please see your high school counselor for questions on how to participate.

 They are agreeing to share information with the Universities of Wisconsin so that we can provide a streamlined admission acceptance process into participating UW universities.
 Participation also provides consent to receive communications about Direct Admit Wisconsin.